Marriage of Ubayd (?) (recto), Merchant and His Partner Conversing (verso), Folio from the Beatty Tutinama (Tales of a Parrot)

 The Tutinama (Tales of a Parrot) was composed by Ziya ad-Din Nakhshabi in 1329/30....

 The Tutinama (Tales of a Parrot) was composed by Ziya ad-Din Nakhshabi in 1329/30.
 It is a shorter rendition of an earlier Persian translation of a Sanskrit text, the Sukasaptati (Seventy Tales of a Parrot).
 The fifty-two moralistic stories are told by a parent to music lady and prevent her from seeking romance elsewhere while her husband is away.
-These folios are from a Tutinama manuscript primarily held in the Chester Beatty Library, Dublin.
+This double-sided folio is from a Tutinama manuscript primarily held in the Chester Beatty Library, Dublin.
 The story recounted here on the forty-second night involves a merchant’s son named Ubayd who loved his wife to excess and neglected his filial and professional duties.
 The merchant complained to his partner, who gave him a parrot and a myna bird.
 That night the birds narrated two different tales to Ubayd, as a result of which he realized his error and returned to his parents and business.
-Recto: This folio presumably illustrates the marriage of Ubayd.
+Recto: This illustration is presumably the marriage of Ubayd.
 The bride and groom are represented wearing veils over their faces and sitting on their haunches.
 Besides them is an older man who is listening to the exhortations of two men on his right.
-To maidservants and a male servant sit behind the couple.
+Two maidservants and a male servant sit behind the couple.
 On the flowered carpet in front of them are various golden vessels filled with food and drink for the festivities.
-Verso: This folio likely portrays the merchant complaining to his partner about his son’s infatuation with his wife.
+Verso: This illustration likely portrays the merchant complaining to his partner about his son’s infatuation with his wife.
 A servant is bringing them a flask of wine.

 More...